Germanized/Guns.lol-viewbotter/README.md

-# 10000 stars ill go open src for this only reason im not rn is so guns staff dont see my bypass method its unpatchable for now
+# 10000 stars ill go open src for this only reason im not rn is so guns staff dont see my bypass method its unpatchable for now (its never finna reach 10k lol)
 # [ REVIVED ] Guns.lol Killa Script 🚀

 This project has been **revived** and is now being redeveloped as a **Python backend Electron app** with a **modern UI** and improved performance.
 The goal is to provide a seamless experience while maintaining functionality.